 - take custody and control of all assets including business records

-- Represent and act on behalf of the corporate debtor with third parties and exercise rights for the benefit of the corporate debtor in al proceedings – judicial, quasi-judicial or arbitration,
+- Represent and act on behalf of the corporate debtor with third parties and exercise rights for the benefit of the corporate debtor in all proceedings – judicial, quasi-judicial, or arbitration,

-- Raise interim finance were needed for running the CIRP
+- Raise interim finance was needed for running the CIRP

-- Appoint professional to conduct CIRP as needed
+- Appoint an Interim Resolution Professional to conduct CIRP as needed

 - Maintain an updated list of claims

 - Convene and attend all meetings of the Committee of Creditors/ Financial Creditors